Lupus - Hope for Lupus Disease

 The LRI is alarmed at needed focus for children who have lupus.
 Children and adolescents with lupus are 2-3 times more likely than adults to develop kidney disease, central nervous system complications, and hematologic (blood) disease.
 Of course, with children they have the opportunity to become involved with the disease at a younger age and may have better outcomes.

-Finally, the new medication Benlysta is now available.
-The results from the studies are excellent.
+Finally, new medication are now available.
+The results from the Benysta studies are excellent.
 It is given over a 2 hour period via an IV line.
 Several people have been able to cut back on other medications, such as prednisone.
-I read in the newspaper that the medication cost is $35,000 annually, and that many insurance companies won't pay that amount.
-That is something you would need to verify with your doctor and insurance carrier as I do not know if the newspaper was accurate.
-Regardless, it is the first new drug in 50 years that actually treats the disease of lupus and not just the symptoms.

-There are several other drugs that are also being studied as scientist attempt to understand lupus.
-Stem cell therapy will probably become a major player in lupus as it is being studied with many diseases.
+There are several drugs that are continued to be studied as scientist attempt to understand lupus.
+Stem cell therapy will probably become a major player in lupus, as it is being studied with many diseases.
 There is hope for the future now that they finally have focused much more energy in research